emdelsa/CourseProjectRepo1/CodeBook.md

-# CourseProjectRepo1
+## Code Book
-Repo for the Coursera "Getting and Cleaning Data" Course Project
+### Coursera Getting and Cleaning Data Course Project

-This repository contains the following files:

-* README.md, this document
-* run_analysis.R, an R script to produce the tidy data set required by the assignment
-* CodeBook.md, a code book for the tidy data set
+### 1. Introduction

-The tidy data set has been uploaded directly to the course Project
+This tidy data set has been prepared for the Course Project assignment.

-## 1. The Tidy Data Set

 This tidy data set was prepared from the raw data provided by www.smartlab.ws.
 The data is the result of a series of experiments carried out with a group of **30 subjects** within an age bracket of 19-48 years.
 Each subject performed **six activities** (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, samples of 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.
 The obtained dataset was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the **training data** and 30% the **test data**.